hiwumo/sapper/README.md

 Sapper operates entirely locally.
 No data is transmitted to external servers.
 Log files sanitize personal information while maintaining debugging utility.

 Thanks to Claude for this README ^-^

+> [!WARNING]
+> Versions v0.3.1 and earlier have been pulled (security reasons).
+Make sure to keep Sapper up to date!